Hands Across the Aisle Coalition

 The Hands Across the Aisle Coalition (HATAC) is an organization founded in 2017 and operating primarily in the United States, known for its opposition to transgender rights.
 The organization aims to connect anti-trans radical feminists with conservative Christian anti-LGBT groups, ostensibly "tabling [their] ideological differences" to "oppose gender identity ideology".
 The organization actively supports anti-LGBT groups in legislation targeting transgender rights.

-Since 2019, HATAC has worked with The Heritage Foundation, holding panel discussion events featuring Republican Party strategists, Christian evangelical advocates, and leaders of anti-trans feminist organizations such as the Women's Liberation Front (WoLF).
+Since 2019, HATAC has worked with the Heritage Foundation to hold panel discussion events featuring Republican Party strategists, Christian evangelical advocates, and leaders of anti-trans feminist organizations such as the Women's Liberation Front (WoLF).

+British anti-transgender activist Kellie-Jay Keen-Minshull is a member of the organization.

 Founding

 Hands Across the Aisle was co-founded by Kaeley Triller Haver, an anti-abortion conservative, and Miriam Ben-Shalom.
 Haver is a sexual assault survivor and Ben-Shalom was discharged from the U.S. army for coming out as a lesbian in 1976, causing her to campaign against Don't Ask Don't Tell for decades.
 In 2016, Ben-Shalom was dis-invited from being grand marshal of the Milwaukee Pride parade because of her support for "bathroom bills" which deny transgender people the right to use bathrooms corresponding to their gender identity.

+Haver reportedly admitted to committing statutory rape of a teenage boy, from which she became pregnant, while working as a youth counselor for a Christian organization.

 Before founding HATAC, Haver was the communication director for Just Want Privacy, a campaign to repeal a law in Washington state that allows transgender people to use bathrooms corresponding to their gender identity.
 Just Want Privacy was criticized by a sexual assault survivor for using her story to fundraise for anti-trans goals.
-Haver admitted to having sex with a 17-year-old, who had previously been in her care at the YMCA, when she was 23; she was given a strike by Child Protective Services but not charged with a crime.

 It's unknown who funds HATAC.
 The Southern Poverty Law Center wrote: "With little transparency on its website about who and what formed the group, HATAC might simply be a secular-facing iteration of the same anti-LGBT agenda that has driven the Christian Right for decades."